alex17-sys/stdlib-sniper/docs/data_structures/trees/tree_height.md

+---
+title: Tree Height / Depth
+description: Zero-dependency Python snippets for calculating the height (maximum depth) of a tree using the standard library.
+keywords: bfs, binary, data-structures, depth, edge-case, height, iterative, recursive, tree
+---

 # Tree Height / Depth

-Zero-dependency Python snippets using only the standard library.
+Zero-dependency Python snippets for calculating the height (maximum depth) of a tree using the standard library.

 4 snippets available in this sub-category.